NAYZK-MAN/part/README.md

 # part
 # Install on Termux
-The tool is programmed to install and problems with Metasploit with missing gems installed
+The tool is programmed to install Metasploit and solve the problem of installing missing stones

 installation